Above: Arizona Vaughn speaks at Call ’em Out’s Sambo dinner Feb. 27, 2020 about pending eviction from her small east-side home of 26 years.

 Asked to respond to VOD’s questions about UCHC’s handling of Arizona Vaughn’s situation, Phillips claimed that Bob Day of LADA was responsible for negotiating the $5000 terms of the 2011 land contract, although Day in fact was only involved with Ms. Vaughn up to 2003.
 He claimed Day would not have colluded with EFA Holdings and the Treasurer on the 2011 deal–no, it appears that Phillips and UCHC may have.
 He also said that $5000 was an appropriate buy-back rate at the time, and that UCHC paid that amount to EFA Holdings.
-However, the Wayne County Register of Deeds shows no such action.
+However, the Wayne County Register of Deeds shows no such transaction.
+Phillips spoke of

 U.S. SUPREME COURT SAYS PROPERTY TAX FORECLOSURES UNCONSTITUTIONAL, VIOLATING 5TH AMENDMENT ‘TAKINGS CLAUSE’